 Another aspect of alignment is your keyword theme.
 For example, if you’re advertising in AdWords for “social media tracking tool,” then your landing page should be “social media tracking” or something similar to your ad copy.

 If you send clicks to a landing page on “social media marketing tips,” there’s no alignment.
-Your CPC will keep increasing because the click traffic (potential leads) doesn’t land on a page that’s aligned with the ad.
+Your CPC will keep increasing because the click traffic (potential leads) doesn’t land on a page that’s aligned with the conversion type.

 Optimizely conducted an experiment to find out whether or not and to what extent aligning the copy of a landing page and an ad helps to improve conversion rate.

 Variation: Three separate landing pages were created.
 Each landing page headline mirrored the ad copy.
-The aim was to find out which ad copy performed well as a result of the landing page.
+The aim was to find out which ad copy performed well as a result of the landing page conversion rate.

 So, for example, if the Google search ad read “#1 Split Testing Tool” then its corresponding landing page headline also read “#1 Split Testing Tool.”
 If the search ad read “Optimizely split test tool,” then so did the headline on the landing page.

 Another important reason why you need to always align the ad copy with its corresponding landing page is the fact that it reduces bounce rate after a specific conversion type.